-Aetna Anthem Harvard Pilgrim Multiplan Optum Patient Advocates Self-Pay United Behavioral Health (UBH) United Healthcare (UHC) United Medical Resources (UMR)
+Aetna Allied Benefit Anthem Blue Cross Blue Shield Harvard Pilgrim Maine Community Health Options (MCHO) Multiplan Optum Patient Advocates Self-Pay (See below for the Good Faith Estimate) United Behavioral Health (UBH) United Healthcare (UHC) United Medical Resources (UMR)

-~Due to the current laws, LCPC's cannot accept and bill Medicare or Medicare Advantage Plans. ~All payments are due at the time of service. ~Checks, Cash, and Credit Cards are accepted.
+~Due to the current laws, LCPC's cannot accept and bill Medicare or Medicare Advantage Plans.
+However, laws are changing and it is anticipated that LCPC's will be able to bill Medicare and Medicare Advantage Plans in 2024!! ~All payments are due at the time of service. ~Checks, Cash, and Credit Cards are accepted.

 Good Faith Estimate

 You have the right to receive a “Good Faith Estimate” explaining how much your psychotherapy services will cost.
 Under the law, health care providers need to give patients who don’t have insurance or who are not using insurance an estimate of the bill for psychotherapy services.

 You have the right to receive a Good Faith Estimate for the total expected cost of any non-emergency psychotherapy services.

 Make sure your mental health care provider gives you a Good Faith Estimate in writing at least 1 business day before your service.
 You can also ask your mental health care provider for a Good Faith Estimate before you schedule for psychotherapy.